skwp/greplace.vim/README.md

 Modifications by Yan Pritzker:
  * Always grep recursive
  * Silence the search so you don't get a gigantic scroll list

+## Usage
+1. Use :Gsearch <search>  to get a buffer window of your search results
+2.  then you can make the replacements inside the buffer window using traditional tools (%s/foo/bar/)
+3. Invoke :Greplace to make your changes across all files.
+It will ask you interatively y/n/a - you can hit 'a' to do all.
+4. Save changes to all files with `:wall` (write all)

 ## Customization